-Finally, in 1714, during the War of Spanish Succession, Catalonia sided with Archduke Charles III of Austria instead of the Bourbon lineage that has remained in power in Spain until today and which was favored by Castille.
+Finally, in 1714, during the Spanish War of Succession, Catalonia sided with Archduke Charles III of Austria instead of the Bourbon lineage that has remained in power in Spain until today and which was favored by Castille.

-When the Archduke lost, Philip V came to power with an absolute Monarchy that abolished all Catalan institutions, including La Generalitat, banned the Catalan language and knocked down the entire neighborhood of La Ribera to build a Ciutadella, or military citadel, to control and terrorise in the inhabitants of Barcelona.
+When the Archduke lost, Philip V came to power with an absolute Monarchy that abolished all Catalan institutions, including La Generalitat, banned the Catalan language and knocked down the entire neighborhood of La Ribera to build a Ciutadella, or military citadel, to control and terrorise the inhabitants of Barcelona.

 Catalan traditions, language and culture thrived during the second half of the 19th century and the beginning of the 20th century thanks to a wealthy bourgeoisie and a booming art and intellectual scene that rivaled that of Paris.

 The Catalan identity experienced a newfound pride and in 1914 the four Catalan provinces were reunited again for the first time since the War of Succession.
 Immigration from other parts of Spain continued to flow into a paved and electrified city that was prosperous and modern.

 For a brief period in the 1930s, Spain was a Republic with no monarch, and Catalonia a separate autonomous Republic independent of Spain under the government of Francesc Macia.

 But this freedom was short-lived and the Civil War from 1936-1939 brought back a totalitarian regime by the hand of dictator General Franco which again abolished all Catalan institutions and banned the language, sinking Barcelona and Catalonia back into the dark ages and subjecting it to extreme oppression.